swavyxltd/mos-live/docs/API_DOCUMENTATION.md

 ### Students

 #### `GET /api/students`
-Get list of students for the current organization.
+Get list of students for the current organisation.

 **Query Parameters:**
 - `search` (optional): Search by name, email, or parent name